 If we do not possess a good amount of background knowledge, if we are not interested in the topic, and we were not given a choice, our writing typically suffers.
 Lack of knowledge in particular, as Mary Ehrenworth suggests, manifests quickly as writing weakness and writing problems.
 As writing workshop teachers, how might we think about and address these challenges?

-By the middle of October, many students in our district are nearing the end of their first writing unit, and in almost all grades, that first writing unit has a narrative focus.
-Students… Continue reading
+By the middle of October, many students in our district are nearing the end of their first writing unit, and in almost all grades, that first writing unit has a … Continue Reading Keeping Narrative Alive

 With all the pressures imposed by a segmented, unforgiving middle school schedule, why make time for writing celebrations?
 Are they really that important?
 Yes!